Chulainn1/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.

-## Getting Started

-1. Fork this repository, then clone your fork of this repository.
-2. Install dependencies using the `npm install` command.
-3. Start the web server using the `npm run local` command.
-The app will be served at <http://localhost:8080/>.
-4. Go to <http://localhost:8080/> in your browser.

-## Dependencies

-- Express
-- Node 5.10.x or above
+This project was quite the learning experience for me.
+This simple app includes HTML, CSS, JS, jQuery and AJAX. jQuery is a versitile JavaScript library which made HTML document manipulation and event handling stright-forward.
+AJAX enabled this web application to send and retrieve data asynchonously.

+Along side learning those technologies I was re-introduced to HTML and CSS.
+I have come to realize that both of these too, require my full attention.
+Specifcally, learning to use flexbox at the start took longer than expected.